fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

       - app # wait for the frontend container to be started
 ```

-with that added we can run _docker-compose up_ and see what happens.
+with that added we can run _docker compose up_ and see what happens.

 ```bash
 $ docker container ls